COVID-19 Vaccine and Treatment Information

 If you haven’t been seen in a while, your last visit must have been within the last three years in order to be seen without re-establishing care.

 It is safe to receive your flu and COVID-19 vaccines at the same time; however, if you are planning to receive any other vaccines (e.g. RSV), please talk to your doctor first, as some combinations of vaccines increase the risk of side effects.
 We don’t have the RSV vaccines in stock currently, so if you are eligible, we encourage you to seek out this option where available near you.

 We always encourage our patients to take the first opportunity that presents itself to be vaccinated and boosted against COVID-19.

 If you or your child have already received a COVID-19 vaccine dose or are scheduled to do so soon, there is no need to call or send us a MyUnityPoint message to let us know.
 COVID-19 vaccinations given in the state of Wisconsin will be added to the Wisconsin Immunization Registry no matter where they are given.

 We appreciate your continued patience.
-We understand this has been a long and confusing process for everyone.
 We will continue to advocate for our patients to get vaccinated in a safe and timely way through any available resource.

 All updates will be given through our Facebook and Instagram, and posted on this page.
 Additionally, if you are a site member or subscriber, you will receive an email update.
 Please see below for the most up-to-date information on local and national vaccine status.